ChiragGupta77/Python-Learning/README.md

 # Python Learning
-Th repository contains all the program files and projects created by me in Python.
+The repository contains all the program files and projects created by me in Python.
 I created these projects while learning different concepts like:
   1. Loops
   2. File I/O